A play about friendship – and its power to bring words and cultures together.

 See more in Genres:

-Accessible performance, APP Camp, artists, Australia Council for the Arts, BlakDance, Blak Lines, Childrens' Performance, Childrens' Theatre, Circus, Contemporary Circus, Contemporary dance, Contemporary performance, Cross-Cultural, Dance, Dance Theatre, Film, Hybrid, Indigenous, international, international touring, Karilyn Brown, Live Art, Merindah Donnelly, Music, Music Theatre, partnerships, Performing Lines, Physical Theatre, Puppetry, Road Work, sector development, Theatre, touring, Visual Theatre, William Yang, Youth
+Accessible performance, APP Camp, artists, Australia Council for the Arts, BlakDance, Blak Lines, Childrens' Performance, Childrens' Theatre, Circus, Contemporary Circus, Contemporary dance, Contemporary performance, Cross-Cultural, Dance, Dance Theatre, Film, Hybrid, Indigenous, international, international touring, Karilyn Brown, Live Art, Merindah Donnelly, Mobile States, Music, Music Theatre, national touring, partnerships, performance, Performing Lines, Physical Theatre, Puppetry, Road Work, sector development, Theatre, touring, Visual Theatre, William Yang, Youth